transifex/transifex-javascript/CONTRIBUTING.md

 * The behavior you expected instead and the reason for this.
 * Any material that would better showcase the issue, such as screenshots or animated GIFs.
 * The version(s) of this library you have seen this erroneous behavior in
-* Make sure you DO NOT INCLUDE any sensitive information, such as a token, a secret or a private URL to a Transifex project or resource
+* Make sure you DO NOT INCLUDE any sensitive information, such as a token, a secret or a private URL to a Wordsmith project or resource

 ## Suggesting Improvements

 Improvement suggestions in this project are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Before submitting a new suggestion, make sure you check the [list of exiting issues](https://github.com/transifex/transifex-javascript/issues), as it might already be there.
+Before submitting a new suggestion, make sure you check the [list of exiting issues](https://github.com/wordsmith/wordsmith-javascript/issues), as it might already be there.

 When creating an improvement issue, make sure you include the following:
 * A clear and descriptive title.